mattpainter701/vulnscanner/container_documentation/openvas_run_cmd.md

 - `openvas_report_example.com_2023-04-01_12-34-56.pdf` - PDF report for documentation
 - `openvas_report_example.com_2023-04-01_12-34-56.log` - Scan log with detailed scanner activity

-You can also access more detailed reports through the web interface at https://localhost:9392.
+You can also access more detailed reports through the web interface at https://localhost:443.

-## System Architecture

-The Greenbone Vulnerability Management system consists of several components:
+## About the immauss/openvas Container

+The `immauss/openvas` container is an all-in-one solution that includes:

 1. **Greenbone Vulnerability Manager (GVM)**: The core management service
 2. **PostgreSQL**: Database for storing vulnerability data and scan results
 3. **OpenVAS Scanner**: The actual scanning engine
 4. **Redis**: Used for caching and message passing between components
 5. **Greenbone Security Assistant (GSA)**: Web interface for managing scans and viewing reports

+All components are pre-configured and ready to use in a single container, which greatly simplifies the setup compared to using separate containers.

 ## Troubleshooting